Members Voluntary Liquidation Procedure

 We also confirm that we can distribute the majority of the funds held to you immediately upon appointment and distribute the remaining funds upon receipt of tax clearance from HMRC.

-We offer a fixed fee service, with prices starting from £2,500, plus expenses (including insurance and statutory advertising) and VAT, depending on the complexity of the liquidation.
+We offer a fixed fee service, plus expenses (including insurance and statutory advertising) and VAT, depending on the complexity of the liquidation.

 If you are considering a members voluntary liquidation of your business, please contact us or call us on any of the numbers, below, for a FREE initial discussion.